Adopting new software or ways of working can be a challenge for any size of team.

 - You find that tasks (even those with deadlines) can fall through the cracks

-- Your checklist dashboard allows you to create reports for anything you need
+- Your Reports dashboard allows you to create reports for anything you need

 - You would like to cut down or cut out in-person training for new staff

-- You can have all your new hires work through their own onboarding and training checklists
+- You can have all your new hires work through their own onboarding and training workflow runs

 - You need a better solution for communicating and following up with clients, VA’s or freelancers